Ashle3/PythonDataStructures/2-linked_lists.md

 Now, whenever we call the LinkedList() class, a new, empty linked list will be created.

 ## Creating a New Node
 Before we learn how to insert nodes into a linked list, we first need to learn about the properties of a node, and how to create one.
-When comparing the two, nodes in a linked list are more complex than items in a regular list due to the fact that nodes have two pointers (previous and next), as well as a value, while items in a regular list just have a value.
+When comparing the two, nodes in a linked list are more complex than items in a regular list, due to the fact that nodes have two pointers (previous and next), as well as a value, while items in a regular list just have a value.
 Because each of these two pointers have their own value, there needs to be a way to insert all three values at once into the list.

 ![Image of a Node](images/new_node_single.png)